unigazer/Website-Template/README.md

 npm run eslint
 ```

 4. Navigate to `src` folder and edit your files from there.
-Build the application first in order to see the results.
+Build the application first in order to see the result.
 ```bash
 npm run build
 ```